treyfrankboehm/matrices/README.md

 # matrices

-## Some basic matrix operators in C
+## Some basic matrix operators in C. Currently the program can perform 1,000,000 inversions of random 3x3 matrices in 4.22 seconds.

 ### What is done:
 - Addition